-Lactic acid bacteria also play a significant role in synthesizing essential vitamins, particularly B-group vitamins and vitamin K, which depend on their metabolic pathways and can be influenced by genetic factors and environmental conditions (LeBlanc et al., 2011).
-Lactobacillus plantarum and Bifidobacterium longum are capable of synthesizing folate, a crucial vitamin for DNA synthesis and cell division, the pterin and para-aminobenzoic acid (PABA) pathways.
-The efficiency of folate production varies with fermentation conditions like pH and nutrient availability.
+Lactic acid bacteria also play a significant role in synthesizing essential vitamins, particularly Bgroup vitamins and vitamin K, which depend on their metabolic pathways and can be influenced by genetic factors and environmental conditions (LeBlanc et al., 2011).
+Lactobacillus plantarum and Bifidobacterium longum are capable of synthesizing folate, a crucial vitamin for DNA synthesis and cell division, the pterin and paraaminobenzoic acid (PABA) pathways.
+The efficiency of folate production varies with fermentation conditions, such as pH and nutrient availability.
 This makes LAB valuable for increasing folate in fermented foods such as yogurt and kefir (Sybesma et al., 2003).
-Riboflavin is also synthesized by LAB such as Lactobacillus fermentum.
+Riboflavin is also synthesized by LAB, such as Lactobacillus fermentum.
 The biosynthesis pathway involves the conversion of GTP into riboflavin through a series of enzymatic reactions.
 Certain LAB strains overproduce riboflavin due to mutations in related regulatory genes that normally suppress biosynthesis when riboflavin levels are sufficient.
 This overproduction is beneficial for food fortification, as riboflavin-enriched fermented products can help prevent deficiencies in populations with limited dietary intake (Burgess et al., 2006).

-Moreover, vitamin B12 is mainly produced by Propionibacterium freudenreichii and some Lactobacillus reuteri.
+Vitamin B12 is mainly produced Propionibacterium freudenreichii and some Lactobacillus reuteri.
 Most LAB cannot synthesize bioactive B12 for humans but produce pseudocobalamin, which is functionally inactive.
 However, Propionibacterium freudenreichii, commonly used in dairy fermentation, produces bioactive B12 under anaerobic conditions, making it a valuable candidate for B12 fortification in vegan and vegetarian foods (Martens et al., 2002).
-Another research also has identified specific probiotic strains, including Lactobacillus sanfranciscensis, Lactobacillus reuteri, Lactobacillus rossiae, and Lactobacillus fermentum, which possess the genetic ability to synthesize vitamin B12 (LeBlanc et al., 2015).
+Another study has also identified specific including probiotic strains, Lactobacillus sanfranciscensis, Lactobacillus reuteri.
+Lactobacillus rossiae. and Lactobacillus fermentum, which possess the genetic ability to synthesize vitamin B12 (LeBlanc et al., 2015).
 Furthermore, LAB strains like Lactococcus lactis and Bifidobacterium infantis in the gut also produce vitamin K2 (menaquinone).
-They create different forms of menaquinone (like MK-7 and MK-9) from other substances, which are essential for blood clotting and bone health.
-Since fermented foods and gut bacteria are key sources of vitamin K2 for humans, the menaquinone made by LAB is important for keeping our vitamin K levels adequate (Bentley & Meganathan, 1982).
+They create different forms of menaguinone (like MK-7 and MK-9) from other substances, which are essential for blood clotting and bone health.
+Since fermented foods and gut bacteria are key sources of vitamin K2 for humans, the menaquinone produced by LAB is crucial for maintaining adequate vitamin K levels (Bentley Meganathan, 1982).
 These findings suggest that using probiotics could be a practical alternative for producing vital vitamins industrially, thereby reducing reliance on animal-derived sources.